CHRISTINEMUTHEE/POCO/README.md

 The code was used with Ubuntu, Python 3.7.10, Cuda 11.1 and Pytorch 1.8.1

 Run the following command.
 **Note** - The following script will require a reboot.
 Make sure to complete the remaining commands after rebooting.
+You will need to reconnect to AWS/GCP is youre using one.
 ```
 bash install.sh
 ```